BestTimesToVisit.com Logo

 Sunrise Hot Air Balloon over the Loire Valley

 Drift silently above fairytale châteaux and rolling vineyards as the first rays of sun paint the landscape in hues of gold and rose.
-This is an unparalleled perspective on the 'Garden of France,' offering a truly magical and romantic start to your day.
+This is an unparalleled perspective on France's 'Garden of France,' offering a truly magical and romantic start to your day.

 Exploring the Calanques National Park by Kayak